learn-co-students/ttt-1-welcome-rb-bootcamp-prep-000/README.md

 ## Troubleshooting

-Here are somethings you can try to get more clues to solve the lab.
+Here are some things you can try to get more clues to solve the lab.

 ### 1. Try running `ruby lib/welcome.rb`